Wonchan-Kim/Obsidian_CS/DreamHack/System Hacking/Stack Canaries.md

 ```

 When compiled, name is located later than memo.
 Therefore, when you insert 9 bytes into the name, unless the canary value is set to Null byte, we can get the canary value.
+After that, when inputting value into memo, we cover the name as well by usign 16 bytes + canary 8 bytes.